ilyess-sellami/BlueTeam-Handbook/README.md

 ---

 ## 🏢 SOC Fundamentals

+SOC Fundamentals focus on the core roles, processes, and tools used in a Security Operations Center.
+Analysts monitor, detect, and respond to security incidents while understanding the SOC structure, tiers, and best practices.

 ### ❓ What is a SOC and why do organizations need it?
 A **Security Operations Center (SOC)** is a centralized unit that **monitors, detects, analyzes, and responds** to cybersecurity incidents.